MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

     ![iMCC img47](images/imcc47.png)
     ![iMCC img48](images/imcc48.png)

 12. Choose your username, a name for your computer, and a password.
 Remember, everything is case sensitive in Linux.
-You will be asked to reboot in order to complete the installation.
+You'll be asked to reboot in order to complete the installation.

     ![iMCC img49](images/imcc49.png)
     ![iMCC img50](images/imcc50.png)